reethfx/stigma/README.md

    Alternatively, you can set it up manually or use [swap encryption with a random key](https://nixos.wiki/wiki/Swap#Encrypt_swap_with_random_key).

-4. To change the default username and/or hostname, run the command `rg --hidden 'xnm'` to find and fix all instances of the username, and `rg --hidden 'isitreal-laptop'` for the hostname. 🚨 Make sure to change the username to match yours set during installation to avoid login issues. 🚨 Also, don't forget to delete or change to yours the git settings in `home/.gitconfig`, `home/projects/.gitconfig.personal`, and `home/work/.gitconfig.work` files, as they are configured for my personal use.
+4. To change the default username and/or hostname, run the command `rg --hidden 'reeth'` to find and fix all instances of the username, and `rg --hidden 'b3rsrk'` for the hostname. 🚨 Make sure to change the username to match yours set during installation to avoid login issues. 🚨

 5. Enable `flake` support (more [here](https://nixos.wiki/wiki/Flakes#Enable_flakes_temporarily)) on your current system.
 Don't forget to run `sudo nixos-rebuild switch` after enabling `flake` in your `/etc/configuration.nix`.
 6. Copy or move all files (with replacements) from the `home` directory to your `$HOME` directory in Linux.
 7. Copy or move all files (with replacements and **sudo** permissions) from the `nixos` directory to `/etc/nixos/`. 🚨 Ensure that `system.stateVersion = "your_version";` is correctly set to the release version of the initial installation of your system in the `configuration.nix` file. 🚨 Also, for security reasons, ensure all files in the `/etc/nixos` directory are owned by **root**.
 If not, change ownership using the command: `sudo chown -R root:root /etc/nixos`.
 8. Run the command `sudo nixos-rebuild switch --flake /etc/nixos#your-hostname` or `nswitchu`.
-If you chose first command, replace `your-hostname` with your hostname before running the command; by default, hostname is set to `isitreal-laptop`.
+If you chose first command, replace `your-hostname` with your hostname before running the command; by default, hostname is set to `b3rsrk`.
 9. Post-installation configuration:

  - Import GNOME settings along with the theme by executing the following command: `dconf load / < home/.config/gnome_settings_backup.dconf`.
 Additionally, you can use tools like **gnome-tweaks** or **themechanger** to fine-tune specific theme preferences to your liking.